Russian court orders Pussy Riot videos be banned from Internet

 A Moscow City Court upheld a lower court's November decision deeming the videos "extremist".
 Wednesday's ruling that meant that four Pussy Riot videos were banned from the web.

-The videos were still available on sites hosted outside Russia, including the Google-owned YouTube (GOOG.O).
+The videos were still available on sites hosted outside Russia, including the Google-owned YouTube.

 The court rejected an appeal by one band member, Yekaterina Samutsevich, who said the ban violated freedom of speech.